 Our Man in Havana: Book Review

-Our Man in Havana was written by Graham Greene and published in 1958.
-It is generally regarded as one of the funniest and best spy novels ever written.
+Our Man in Havana, written by Graham Greene and published in 1958, is one of the funniest and best spy novels ever written.

 Our Man in Havana: Logline

 In 1950’s Cuba, a vacuum cleaner salesman, needing money to fund his daughter’s extravagant lifestyle, sells fake intelligence to MI6, drawing Soviet attention.
-When they decide to eliminate him he invents a convoluted plot to try and save himself and his daughter.
+When they decide to eliminate him, he invents a convoluted plot to save himself and his daughter.

 Our Man in Havana: Plot Summary

 Warning: my reviews contain spoilers.
-Major spoilers are blacked out like this secret .
+Major spoilers are blacked out like this [blackout]secret[/blackout].
 To view them, just select/highlight them.

-A person whose name Wormold has used for one of his imaginary sources dies in what looks like a car accident.
-It seems that the KGB have somehow got Wormold’s name and the names of his supposed sources.
+Then a person whose name Wormold has used for one of his imaginary sources dies in what looks like a car accident.
+It seems that the KGB has somehow got Wormold’s name and the names of his supposed sources.
 Wormold tries to warn some of the unwitting ‘sources’ causing even more confusion.
-This leads to the discovery that Dr. Hasselbacher has been forced by the KGB into decoding Wormold’s reports to London.
-However, the KGB action means that MI6 now have no doubts about Wormold.
+This leads to Wormold discovering that the KGB has forced his friend Dr. Hasselbacher to decode Wormold’s reports to London.
+However, the KGB’s action means that MI6 now has no doubts about Wormold.

-MI6 learn that the KGB are going to poison Wormold at a lunch where he’s speaking.
-Wormold goes to the lunch, meets Dr. Hasselbacher and is offered a drink by a man named Carter…
+MI6 learn a KGB operative is going to poison Wormold at a lunch where he’s speaking.
+Wormold goes to the lunch, where he meets Dr. Hasselbacher and a man named Carter offers him a drink…

 Our Man in Havana: Analysis